35percent/11tystarter/src/posts/aylesbury-phase-2b-notting-hill-genesis-try-again.md

 #### Five reasons not to give Phase 2b planning permission

 On the face of it a proposal for 640 new homes, with relatively generous proportions of affordabe and social rented housing looks attractive.
-But the there are at least five reasons why planning permission should not be given;
+But the there are at least four reasons why planning permission should not be given;

-* NHG has only delivered 79 social rented homes in the ten years since they got the OPP; less than the number knocked down....
+* NHG has only delivered 79 social rented homes in the ten years since they got the OPP; less than the number knocked down.
 * NHG is looking to make £31.04m profit on Phase 2b, while getting the land for nothing, barely increasing family housing and reducing the number of social rented homes
 * NHG is not providing any houses on the 'new' Aylesbury, despite their attested benefits for families and the promises made to residents
-* A planning approval for the Phase 2b standalone application throws the future of the remainder of a Aylesbury  regeneration into doubt.
 * Both the AAAP and OPP have been abandoned, so NHG no longer has any coherent plan for the remainder of the regeneration;

 [^1] Planning Statement Addendum, Oct 2024, ref number 22/AP/2226.
 This can be found via <https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=RDU2YJKB00300>